victormeloasm/AESCrypt/README.md

   - Multiple overwrite passes for secure file deletion.
   - Enhanced salting in Argon2 for added security.
   - Memory zeroing to prevent sensitive data leakage.
+  - **AK (Anti-Keylogger)**: A feature designed to prevent keyloggers from capturing sensitive information by disguising keyboard input, ensuring higher security during encryption and decryption.

 ## Installation